hissalht/simple_shmup_pico8/notes.md

 - [x] update ship sprite
 - [ ] improve muzzle flash
     - see lizenn proposal, I can maybe program sth similar with a bunch of shrinking ovals
+- [ ] manage ship states with a state machine

 - [x] fix lag shot button